-Pursuant to Article L. 225-68 of the Commercial Code, we remind you of Somfy SA's corporate governance principles and inform you of on-going projects relating to internal control and risk management.
+Pursuant to Article L. 225-68 of the Commercial Code, we remind you of Somfy SA's corporate governance principles and inform you of developments and procedures established relating to internal control and risk management.

-The Company's Financial and Legal departments and its Internal Audit department are the major contributors to the preparation of this report under the authority of the Chairman of the Supervisory Board.
+The company's Financial and Legal Departments and its Internal Audit Department are the major contributors to the preparation of this report under the authority of the Chairman of the Supervisory Board.

-This report was submitted to the Supervisory Board for its approval on 27 February 2012 and passed on to the Statutory Auditors.
+This report was submitted to the Supervisory Board for its approval on 28 February 2013 and forwarded to the Statutory Auditors.